imrickysu/ZYNQ-Custom-Board-Bring-Up-Guide/README.md

 For how a ZYNQ board should be designed, please refer to [UG1046](http://www.xilinx.com/support/documentation/sw_manuals/ug1046-ultrafast-design-methodology-guide.pdf) Ultrafast Embedded Methodology Guide

 This document is under development.
-Please feel free to fork and pull.
+Please feel free to fork and provide pull requests.

+## Bring Up Plan
+Generally the board bring up process follows a rule from basic to specific.

+- Power should be checked first
+- JTAG connection is the main debug channel.
+So it should be checked next.
+It can be used to verify CPU clock, PLL, basic functions and FPGA functions.
+- UART is the main way for ARM applications to communicate with host PC.
+We use a simple Hello World application running on OCM to test it.
+- Most systems use external DDR.
+It needs to be tested before running any large applications such as u-boot and Linux.
+- Flash can be tested via SDK or u-boot.
+- Ethernet can be tested by u-boot, Linux or standalone applications.
+- If any other peripherals are used, they can then be tested based on u-boot or Linux platform.
+If any issue happens, we can go back to standalone app to test the peripheral to eliminate the impact from OS.

 ## Power
 ### Before Powering Up
 * Make sure there are no shorted circuits between each power rail and GND
-* If Power Management IC is used, make sure the power sequencing is set according to "Power-On/Off Power Supply Sequencing" Chapter in ZYNQ Datasheet
+* Make sure the power on/off sequencing is designed according to "Power-On/Off Power Supply Sequencing" Chapter in ZYNQ Datasheet.
+Power management IC is recommended to control and adjust the power sequence.
+If the power sequence guide is not followed, ZYNQ may fail to work or be damaged. ([AR65240](http://www.xilinx.com/support/answers/65240.html))

 ### After Powering Up
 * Check all the power rails should be at the correct voltage